Driver Speeding Issues in Mount Druitt, NSW

 Braking distance (Response Time)

-Our driving test instructor says that Response Time is the number of metres you travel between hitting the brakes and coming to a complete stop.
-You’ll cover another 20 metres before this happens, assuming you’re driving on a dry road, in a newer car with good tyres and brakes.
+Our driving test instructor says that Response Time is the number of meters you travel between hitting the brakes and coming to a complete stop.
+You’ll cover another 20 meters before this happens, assuming you’re driving on a dry road, in a newer car with good tyres and brakes.